 Hand effect of the GNSS test PCB antenna

-The upper vidio is showing that the GNSS antenna is stable in center frequency and in the return loss even when a human body is close to the test PCB.
+The video above shows that the GNSS antenna is stable in the centre frequency and return loss even when a human body is close to the test PCB.

 If this is not enough, then the akorIoT team is able to measure the GNSS antenna radiation pattern of the GNSS test PCB for a reasonable budget.
 We are motivated to help our customers to design world best wireless IoT devices.
 If you have two minutes left, then watch the video: